Golang Database Library Orm Example - One to Many

 State sql.NullString `db:"state"`

-AddressCountryID uint `db:"country_id"`
+AddressCountryID uint `db:"country id"`

 }